ReaQwQ/discord-transcript/README.md

 ### CLI Usage

-You can use the CLI directly via `npx` without installing it globally:
+You can use the command line tool without installing it globally:

 ```bash
 npx discord-transcript-v1 --token "YOUR_TOKEN" --guildId "GUILD_ID" --channelId "CHANNEL_ID"